lbarchive/gh-watch.py/README.rst

 Copyright
 =========

-This script has been placed in public domain, or licensed under the UNLICENSE_, if not applicable.
+UNLICENSE_ has been applied to contents of this repository.

 .. _UNLICENSE: UNLICENSE